vfaronov/mitmproxy-httpolice/doc/walkthrough.rst

 .. highlight:: console

-This walkthrough explains how to use mitmproxy-HTTPolice in various scenarios, but it does not explain mitmproxy itself.
+This walkthrough explains how to use mitmproxy-HTTPolice in various cases, but it does not explain mitmproxy itself.
 For best results, familiarize yourself with mitmproxy and its `docs`__ first.